 Our Collection Development Policy identifies priority areas of focus for the Center’s collecting and offers detail both about the types of materials we collect and about some that are outside the Center’s scope.
 Recognizing serious weaknesses and gaps in our holdings, we recently revised the policy to emphasize the critical importance of bringing more diverse voices into the Center’s collections.
 As the policy now states, “The Center’s collections have been shaped by collection development practices that date back to the early twentieth century and reflect a range of past and present cultural biases.
 Current collection development efforts aim to reflect a more inclusive and diverse representation of perspectives and experiences, both building on strengths and addressing longstanding gaps within our holdings.”
-This commitment to more inclusive collection development is essential to the Ransom Center’s mission and an important and necessary part of our Diversity & Inclusion Action Plan.
+This commitment to more inclusive collection development is essential to the Ransom Center’s mission.
 This is work that requires ongoing attention and commitment.

 The arrival of Lily Tuck’s archive at the Ransom Center launched the beginning of its research life in a publicly accessible archival library and museum.
 Future researchers can access her papers to see the development of her works over the course of multiple drafts, and they can read unpublished stories.
 They can learn about her experiences visiting Paraguay for the first time, invited by the country’s government after she won the National Book Award in 2004.
 They can learn more about her rich literary life through correspondence with other authors and editors such as Roger Angell, Elizabeth Hardwick, and Gordon Lish.
 The papers of Michael Ondaatje and the McSweeney’s Records are similarly abundant sources for research.
 Scholars, students, writers, and others will find information and material in all three of these archives that cannot be found anywhere else.
 They are unique and plentiful sources for discovery, collections that can support research, teaching, and community engagement at the Ransom Center for years to come, which is a primary goal of our collecting.